-If your film is selected to play in the festival, we’ll pay you back your original submission fee.
+If your film is officially selected to screen in the festival, we’ll reimburse your original submission fee.

-In addition to reimbursing your submission fee, if your film is selected, we will also give you a small fee to thank you for letting us screen your work.
+If your film is officially selected to screen in the festival, you will also receive a small fee to thank you for letting us screen your work.

 6. Fewer restrictions

-We will email you shortly after you submit to confirm we’ve received your application.
+We will email you after you submit your film to confirm we’ve received your application.
 Later, you’ll receive a notification informing you of the results, regardless of whether or not your film was selected.